Geisson19/Flask-Mongo-CRUD/README.md

-# Simple user API implementation with mongodb
+# Simple user API CRUD implementation with flask and mongoDB